A special case of a conjecture of Hellerstein, Shen and Williamson: Non-real asymptotic values

 Lemma \ref{lemww21} gives paths $K_3, K_4$ with $K_j \subseteq (A \cap U_2) \cup \{ y_j \}$, each starting at $y_j$ and tending to infinity, mapped by $F$ onto $K_2 \cup \{ \infty \} \setminus \{ \beta \}$.
 Since $K_2$ lies in $U_1$, and no path in $C$ can cross $K_3$ or $K_4$, it follows that $C$ lies in $U_2$ and thus in $\Omega$.

-Now start at $y_3$, which is a real simple pole of $F$, and follow $\partial A$ in each direction until the first encounter with a pole of $F$ or a zero or a pole of $f$.
-Neither of the points so reached can be a pole of $F$, by Lemma \ref{lemww7}, since if zeros of $L$ are not separated by by a zero or pole of $f$ then the values of $L'$ at these two zeros must differ in sign.
+Now start at $y_3$, which is a simple pole of $F$ in $\partial A \cap \R$, and let $z$ follow $\partial A$ in each direction until the first encounter with a pole of $F$ or a zero or a pole of $f$: then $z$ does not leave $\R$ as this is done, since all critical points of $F$ are zeros of $f$.
+Neither of the points so reached can be a pole of $F$, by Lemmas \ref{lemww1} and \ref{lemww7}, since if zeros of $L$ are not separated by by a zero or pole of $f$ then the values of $L'$ at these two zeros must differ in sign.
 Thus Lemma \ref{lemww8a} implies that that both these points must be poles of $f$, and one of them, $y_3'$ say, lies on the part of the curve $\partial A$ between $y_3$ and $x_1$, which also lies in $\partial C$.
 Doing the same for $y_4$ shows that $\partial C$ contains at least two distinct poles $y_3'$, $y_4'$ of~$f$.
 But this conclusion is incompatible with the choice $D = \Omega$ in Lemma \ref{lemww8a1}, giving a contradiction and hence completing the proof of Proposition \ref{propnononreal}.

 $\Box$